Reading Representations

 - Where does the concept first become detectable?
 Early layers may not yet encode high-level concepts.

-- Where is it most strongly represented?
-Classifier accuracy peaks where the concept is most salient.
+- Where is it most linearly accessible?
+Classifier accuracy can peak where the labeled distinction is easiest to separate.

 - Does it persist to the final layer?
 Some concepts are used internally but not directly reflected in outputs.